Fedihosting-Foundation-Forks/fep/fep/cd47/fep-cd47.md

 ## Summary

-A proposed taxonomy of ways to various kinds of ActivityPub data identifiable across locations to simplify higher-order functions like moderation receipts, tracking for trust and safety purposes, data migration, compliance, etc. This is intended as a light-weight and informational/meta-technical design document, not a specification or an extension.
+A proposed taxonomy of ways to make various kinds of ActivityPub data identifiable across locations to simplify higher-order functions like moderation receipts, tracking for trust and safety purposes, data migration, compliance, etc. This is intended as a light-weight and informational/meta-technical design document, not a specification or an extension.

 ## Rationale